 The SDK requires several additional frameworks as listed below.
 When using the default Xcode build settings you generally do not need to add these frameworks manually, but if you’ve disabled automatic linking, then you may also need to add the following to your Linked Frameworks and Libraries.

-Unity version 2017 or higher is required for targeting the Windows Store (UWP) platform and also requires the following player settings:
+The Windows Store (UWP) platform requires the following player settings.

 - API Compatibility Level: .NET 4.6